hapax/hapax.github.io/assets/minimal-networks.md

 Let's place $D$ anywhere we like, but now draw one of the *axes of symmetry* of the triangle, represented by the red line in Figure 3.
-We are going to move the hub side to side in a normal direction to the axis of symmetry, drawn as a dar blue line in Figure 3.
+We are going to move the hub side to side in a normal direction to the axis of symmetry, drawn as a dark blue line in Figure 3.

 <figure>
     <div style="text-align:center"><img src
-    ="/images/posts/steiner3.png" width="80%"/>
+    ="/images/posts/steiner3.png" width="40%"/>
 		    <figcaption><i>Figure 3.
 Wiggling the hub around an axis
     of symmetry.</i></figcaption>
 	</div>
 	</figure>

+As we wiggle the hub, left or right of the axis, the total length of the network (the lengths of the light blue legs) will change.

 ## 3. Graphs <a id="sec-3" name="sec-3"></a>